neverfap-deluxe/nfd-api/content/summary/_index.md

 ---

-Here's a basic summary of NeverFap Deluxe!

-For a much more in-depth overview of NeverFap Deluxe there really is no substitute to reading the <a class="link" href="/">homepage</a>.
-It's written a bit like a visual novel too, so it's significantly more engaging!

-With that said, this summary is also pretty neat too.
+Welcome to the NeverFap Deluxe Summary.

-Ultimately, porn addiction recovery comes down to one thing:
+Ultimately porn addiction recovery comes down to one thing:

 {{< hr3 "Replacing Unhealthy Coping Mechanisms with Healthy Coping Mechanisms." >}}